EgorBo/NtlmHttpHandler/README.md

 </linker>
 ```

-For `Release` mode don't forget to enable "Internet" permission in Android Manifest.
+For `Release` mode and Xamarin.Android don't forget to enable "Internet" permission in Android Manifest.